By: Marilyn L. Davis

 The Heart of the Matter

-All of the slogans of 12 Step programs have meaning and reinforce valid concepts for recovery, but unless you understand what a slogan means, how it would apply to you and how to implement it into your life, simply repeating it may be an effort to sound good to others, not necessarily an indication of working a program.
+All of the slogans of 12 Step programs have meaning, but unless you understand what a slogan means, simply repeating it may be an effort to sound good to others, not necessarily an indication of working a program.
+Click To Tweet

 It is not just 12 Step based recovery supportive meetings that will have meaningful slogans, quoted without understanding.